rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 # Virtual Environment

 Once we have Python 3 installed, we can create a virtual environment using its built-in `venv` module.
-According to the [docs](https://docs.python.org/3/library/venv.html), `venv` is a simple virtual environment tool which provides the following benefit:
+This is a simple virtual environment tool which, according to the [docs](https://docs.python.org/3/library/venv.html), provides the following benefit:

 > Each virtual environment has its own Python binary (which matches the version of the binary that was used to create this environment) and can have its own independent set of installed Python packages in its site directories.

-This means we can create an isolated installation of Python with only the necessary packages and we don't need to worry about breaking other projects or software on our PC.
+This means we can create an isolated installation of Python with only the necessary packages and their versions.
+We don't need to worry about breaking other projects or software on our PC when this project has requirements that may conflict with them.

-First, make a directory for this project somewhere on your computer and navigate to it in your terminal.
+First, **make a directory for this project** somewhere on your computer and navigate to it in your terminal.
 Then type the following command:

 ```bash
 $ python3 -m venv .venv